yizhang82/yizhang82.github.io/_drafts/transitioning-to-linux.md

 ## I miss Visual Studio

 Let's get this one out of the way first.
 There is *no* replacement for Visual Studio.
 Period.
 The code completion (or Intelli-Sense) and debugging is simply unmatched by anything else in the market.
-VS Code is awesome in terms of just browsing code and doing some occasional debugging, but for writing code it is just OK.
+VS Code is awesome in terms of just browsing code and doing some occasional debugging, but for writing code it is just OK as the "inteli-sense" (forgive my Microsoft VS Jargon) can be a hit or miss.
 Vim is good for text editing, and with plugins you can get some basic stuff to work, but again it's no where near the quality of experience of Visual Studio.
 Usually it's a love/hate relationship with Visual Studio - it's kinda slow and some times buggy, but you can't live without it.
 Well, you can, but you don't want to.

 Nowadays I use vim or VS Code / Atom for writing code, and gdb for debugging.

 ## Debugging using GDB is fine

 Being an reasonably experienced WinDbg user, Gdb's command line taking a bit getting used to, but that's about it.
 GDB also supports a TUI mode that shows the integrated text window for source/register/etc and a command window.
-It's not great but you can get the job done.
+It's not great as many simple key bindings stop working in that mode (taken over by the TUI component) but as long as I can see a source code "window" over SSH I'm happy.

 # TMUX is awesome

 TMUX is a terminal multiplexer.
 With TMUX you won't lose your working state - even if you disconnect from SSH, just 'tmux attach' you'll resume where you left off.
 In this sense it is equivalent to a Windows Remote Desktop session.

-The most powerful part is thIt also allow you to break the terminal into multiple panes and windows, and this way you don't have to leave the terminal and can easily switch between many different tasks.
+The most powerful part is that it also allow you to break the terminal into multiple panes and windows, and this way you don't have to leave the terminal and can easily switch between many different tasks with quick shortcuts.
 No more need to manage windows - everything is within the terminal.
 It's like a virtual desktop for terminals.
+It's build in the way that you barely had to touch the mouse anymore.
+Well, until you move to the browser, that is.

 # VIM ftw